living221/hardware-register/README.md

 Build the project using Maven:

-./mvnw clean install
+mvn clean install

-Run the Docker container for PostgreSQL:
+Run the Docker container for running the application

 docker-compose up -d

-### Running the Application

-Run the application using the following command:

-`./mvnw spring-boot:run`

 The application will start on port 8080.
 Access the public API at `http://localhost:8080`.